DUNCAN: Be a communicator, not a pot-stirrer.

-Maybe ten years ago or so I walked back to the pharmacy.
+Maybe 10 years ago or so I walked back to the pharmacy.

 It was mid-afternoon and they were shut down for a half hour.
 I suddenly remembered why and was about to go on with my shopping when I overheard someone.